 The connection between eating large amounts of red or processed meat and certain diseases is well-known, but a new study suggests that consuming even a small amount of these foods could be risky.

 The world is eating more meat.
 The global consumption of meat and poultry has increased in both developed and developing countries over the past 50 years, according to the Food and Agriculture Organization of the United Nations.

 Red meat is the most popular type of meat in the United States.
-Processed meat that has undergone curing, smoking, or salting to alter its flavor makes up 22 percent of U.S. meat consumption, according to a 2011 study.
+Processed meat that has undergone curing, smoking, or salting to alter its flavor makes up 22 percent of U.S. meat consumption, according to a

 Previous studies have examined the effects of eating moderate-to-high amounts of meat on mortality.
 However, the impact of consuming a small amount has remained largely untested.

 Researchers at Loma Linda University Health in California aimed to address this imbalance in a new study.

 “We wanted to take a closer look at the association of low intakes of red and processed meat with all-cause, cardiovascular diseases, and cancer mortality compared to those who didn’t eat meat at all,” states lead author Saeed Mastour Alshahrani.

 The team’s findings suggest that eating small amounts of red and processed meat could increase a person’s risk of death.